sumeetpalsingh/R_course/Preparation/Session5_Preparation.md

 ```r
 install.packages(c("ggplot2", "ggpubr"))
 ```

-We will be plotting the trend of coronavirus cases in different countries around the world.
-For this, we will download [a daily updated dataset of coronavirus cases](https://github.com/RamiKrispin/coronavirus), courtsey of [Rami Krispin](https://github.com/RamiKrispin) and [Johns Hopkins](https://github.com/CSSEGISandData/COVID-19).
+***
 ### Step 2: For the first part, we will use the data files from Session 4
-### If you successfully prepared for Session 4, then Skip this Step.
+#### If you successfully prepared for Session 4, then Skip this Step.
 Download data file folder that was used for Session 4 (Click on link below).
 [Download Data File Folder Link](https://github.com/sumeetpalsingh/R_course/raw/master/Preparation/Session4%20Files.zip)

 The folder is zipped.
 Unzip the folder.
 It will contain three files.
+***
+### Step 3 - 4: Install new dataset for analysis
+We will be plotting the trend of coronavirus cases in different countries around the world.
+For this, we will download [a daily updated dataset of coronavirus cases](https://github.com/RamiKrispin/coronavirus), courtsey of [Rami Krispin](https://github.com/RamiKrispin) and [Johns Hopkins](https://github.com/CSSEGISandData/COVID-19).

 ### Step 3: Install devtools
 #### Note: If devtools installation (Step 3) does not work, skip to Step 3b